PLEASE READ THIS FIRST:

 In a stock pot, put about 3/4 of a gallon of apple juice, 3/4 of a gallon of water, one quartered onion, one quartered apple, and a handful of whole peppercorns.

-The rub is essentially a plaster.
+The rub, being sugary, clumps on like plaster.
 The ribs are going to get exceptionally tender during the boil.
 The bones will basically fall off and out of the slab.
 What the rub does is form a massive sugary, peppery coating that holds the slab together while it sits on the BBQ and absorbs some smokey flavors.
-Each slab of ribs gets a very generous coating of rub.
+Each slab of ribs gets a generous coating of rub.
 (By the way, if you are a diabetic these ribs will cause you some serious problems.
 I’m not joking.
 This is based on real feedback that I received from a diabetic person.)

 Rub: 1 1/2 cup brown sugar, 1/4 cup paprika, “a few” tablespoons each of onion powder & garlic powder, a tablespoon of cayenne pepper